Finnish Finn"ish adjective Of or pertaining to Finland, to the Finns, or to their language. --

 1. A man whose business is to extinguish fires in towns; a member of a fire company.
 2. A man who tends the fires, as of a steam engine; a stocker.

-Fireplace Fire"place` noun The part a chimney appropriated to the fire; a hearth; -- usually an open recess in a wall, in which a fire may be built.
+Fireplace noun The part a chimney appropriated to the fire; a hearth; -- usually an open recess in a wall, in which a fire may be built.

-Fireproof Fire"proof` adjective Proof against fire; incombustible.
+Fireproof adjective Proof against fire; incombustible.

-Fireproofing Fire"proof`ing noun The act or process of rendering anything incombustible; also, the materials used in the process.
+Fireproofing noun The act or process of rendering anything incombustible; also, the materials used in the process.